stepankuzmin/qtilestream/README.md

     ./qtilestream [map.mbtiles]

-Open `example/index.html` in your browser.
+Open `examples/openlayers.html` or `examples/leaflet.html` in your browser.